typesafehub/sbt-scala-milestone/README.md

     EOM
     } >> build.sbt

-This will reconfigure your build to work properly with Scala 2.10.0-M1.
+This will add the `scala-milestone-plugin` to your project and append settings at the end of your `build.sbt` file that reconfigure your build to work properly with Scala 2.10.0-M1.

 Optionally, add `project/local-plugins.sbt` to your `.gitignore` file so you won't add this plugin permamently (by commiting a change) by accident.